danfuzz/samizdat/README.md

 * `samex-tot` &mdash; Runtime build with "compiled" core library.

-  This is the same code as `samex-naif` and `samlib-naif`, except that the library code has been all compiled into a very simple binary form, where the code merely reconstructs interpretable trees (thus avoiding the overhead of parsing).
+  This is the same code as `samex-naif` and `samlib-naif`, except that most of the library code has been compiled into a very simple binary form, where the code merely reconstructs interpretable trees (thus avoiding the overhead of parsing).